johnsevieri/ESP32/README.md

 This is still work in progress.
-At present, can't connect ESP32 to Raspberry pi4.
-Looking for assistance to see what I've done incorrect regarding the config.
 Now updated to rev 5 in Aug 25 - need to revise with latest version of Signal K/SensESP.